DataFEWSion Graduate Traineeship Handbook

 Chairing Meetings

-Using a rotation, each team member will be responsible for chairing the meetings, including setting the agenda, running the meeting, keeping it on time, and presenting one news/information piece, science-related or not (approx. 5 min.).
-See Appendix 3: Learning Community Agenda.
-Past agendas are located in the DataFEWSion Canvas.
+Using a rotation, each trainee will be responsible for chairing the meetings, which may include setting the agenda, timekeeping, icebreaker, and presenting one news/information piece, science-related or not (approx. 5 min.).

 Series 1 workshops emphasize the trainee’s understanding of and appreciation for the social, economic, and geographic context of the Midwest FEW nexus, in particular, production agriculture, water quality, and bioenergy, as well as helping trainees to understand the unique strengths better that they bring as individuals to addressing FEW issues.